Gagana1312/CS5100_FAIProject_Connect4/README.md

 # Connect 4: Advanced AI Algorithms

 ## Project Overview
 This project is part of the CS5100: Foundations of Artificial Intelligence course at Northeastern University.
-Our team has developed an AI agent capable of playing the Connect 4 game across various difficulty levels—from easy to unbeatable—using advanced AI algorithms.
+Our team has developed an AI agent capable of playing the Connect 4 game across various difficulty levels—from easy to difficult—using advanced AI algorithms.

 ## Algorithms Implemented
 - **Alpha-Beta Pruning**: Enhances the Minimax algorithm by ignoring branches that won't affect the final decision, improving efficiency.